PoshCode/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

 #### Module File Layout

-Modules should be laid out in a structure that is consistent, easy for codevelopment, reduces merge conflicts, and makes it easier to write tests for your functions.
+Modules should be laid out in a structure that is consistent, easy for codevelopment, reduces merge conflicts, and makes it easier to write tests for your code.

 ##### Sample Module Layout